NikolaevMikhailRoma/clip_2/README.md

 ## Overview

 This project implements a brand recognition system using a fine-tuned CLIP (Contrastive Language-Image Pre-training) model.
 It is designed to identify and classify different car brands from images.
+The project now includes a FastAPI-based API for easy integration and usage.

 ## Features

 - Fine-tuned CLIP model for car brand recognition
 - Custom layers added to the CLIP model for improved performance
 - Predictor class for easy image classification
+- FastAPI-based API for remote image classification
 - Comprehensive test suite
+- Docker support for easy deployment

 ## Project Structure